 It did not happen over night but over years.
 I continued to work in corporate marketing but enrolled in the Advanced Studies/Teacher Training program at the Iyengar Yoga Institute of San Francisco.
 I woke up at 5:30am to do my yoga/meditation practice, worked 9-5 and then went to class three nights a week from 6-9pm.
 I did not resent this schedule.
 In fact I thrived.
 This is when my Yoga Sadhana truly began.
 Everything in my life began to be about yoga, aimed at yoga, for yoga.
 It changed my relationship to my body.
 My body became a strong, beautiful friend that I could rely on, not punish.
 My relationships changed as I became more patient and content with myself.
 But, it transformed me so much that I knew I could not continue on in my corporate job.
 I decided to leave in six months, giving myself time to save money and get my annual bonus.
 I spent that six months making my supportive boss look good and taking care of the people that I managed.
 When I announced I was leaving the company to focus more on yoga I was greeted with enthusiasm, support and love from everyone I worked with.
 From those I knew well to higher-ups that I had only seen across the table in meetings.
 It was clear I was on the right path.

 I took the leap into becoming a full-time yoga teacher and became a Certified Iyengar Yoga Teacher in 2011 (I am now Certified at Int.
 Jr. II which allows me to mentor student teachers).
 I continue to do marketing consulting for select organizations and people because it is a skill that I enjoy sharing.
 I continue my yoga studies with my teachers, Manouso Manos and Victoria Austin.
 I have had the honor of studying at the Ramamani Iyengar Memorial Yoga Institute (RIMYI) in Pune, India three times 2010, 2012, 2014.
 In 2010 and 2012 I was blessed to have the experience of being in a class with B.K.S.
 Iyengar himself as he trained his granddaughter Abhijata.
-I am saddened by his passing in August of 2014 but excited about the legacy of yoga he left for the future.
+I am saddened by his passing in August of 2014 and of his daughter Geeta Iyengar’s passing in December 2018, but I am excited about the legacy of yoga they left for the future.
 I feel the immense responsibility for passing on this boon to humanity and welcome the challenge!